WEight22/WEight22/README.md

 ### about me

-A cloud engineer with five years of experience.
+A cloud engineer with 6 years of experience.

-working at Cathay Financial Holdings DDT by using AWS & GCP.
+working at CompaxDigital by using AWS & GCP.
 Good at DevOps, CI/CD , K8S , docker , IaC , Networking , cloud & microservice architecture

-Training at the Institute for Information Industry.

 ### I'm interested in